cybozu/stylelint-config/README.md

 This is a stylelint rule set for Cybozu.
 The purpose of `@cybozu/stylelint-config` are following

-- Share coding practices for CSS in Cybozu
+- Share CSS coding practices in Cybozu
-- Easy to set up and free you from updating stylelint and its plugins.
+- Easy to set up and free you from dealing with updates of stylelint and its plugins.

 **This is intented to use with [Prettier](https://prettier.io/).

 ## The benefits to adapt this rule

-You don't need to care about updating stylelint and its plugins.
+You don't need to deal with updating stylelint and its plugins on your own.
-We'll manage the updates and provide CHANGELOG that you need to know so that you can update it easily.
+We'll manage the updates and provide CHANGELOG that you need to care about so that you can update it easily.

 ## Severity